 There are two main reasons you might find yourself heading to the bathroom more frequently while you’re pregnant, and neither involve morning sickness.

 During the first months of pregnancy, your body is super busy not only assembling a tiny human, but it’s also ramping up the body fluids you have on board.
 By the time you’re 34 weeks pregnant, you’re toting around 50 percent more blood in your body than you did before you got pregnant.
 Paired with a pregnancy hormone called human chorionic gonadotropin (hCG) and your kidneys doing their part by flushing your body out on the regular, you’re going to be peeing a lot more frequently.

-Later pregnancy: As your baby grows, there will be less room inside your abdomen for your baby and all your organs, and while this can feel cramped and uncomfortable, your bladder will feel like it bears the brunt of your baby’s weight.
-A third-trimester fetus and the uterus its housed in basically squishes your bladder to within an inch of your life, and you simply have less room to store urine, so out it must go.
+As your baby grows, there will be less room inside your abdomen for your baby and all your organs, and while this can feel cramped and uncomfortable, your bladder will feel like it bears the brunt of your baby’s weight.
+A third-trimester fetus (and the uterus it’s housed in) basically squishes your bladder to within an inch of your life, and you simply have less room to store urine.
+So, out it must go.

 What can you do for frequent urination?